-However, despite the fact that they are a stubborn little breed, Bassets actually make great training students if you have a soft yet determined approach.
+However, despite the fact that they are a stubborn little breed, Bassets make great training students if you have a soft yet determined approach.

 You have to treat them kindly because they are very sensitive and can refuse the training quite easily.

 In the end, if you are a patient person, and can get over his stubbornness, you will have one adorable companion that despite his tendency to show his opinion for everything, can be very sweet and lovable.